ladimolnar/GameOfLife/README.md

 # GameOfLife
-My excuse to play with Azure DevOps and ReactJS
+My excuse to brush-up on my Azure DevOps and ReactJS.